hpc-io/pdc/README.md

 make -j 32 && make install
 ```

-Let's run `ctest` now on interactively on a compute node:
+Let's run `ctest` now on a compute node:

 ### On Cori
 ```bash